isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-06-19-post-SCMS Introduces New Registration Model And Offered More Than 20,000 Discounted Race Entries In 2014.md

 The Bank employs over 7,400 people in Singapore and has a network of 19 branches, 8 Priority Banking centres and 31 ATMs.
 Standard Chartered is the only international bank to offer NETS service, giving its clients access to EFTPOS at over 17,000 outlets island-wide.

-The Bank’s global business is managed out of Singapore, as is its global Technology & Operations function.
+The Bank’s global business is managed out of Singapore, as is its global Technology &amp; Operations function.

 **About Singapore Sports Council**<br>
 As the national sports agency, Sport Singapore’s core purpose is to inspire the Singapore spirit and transform Singapore through sport.
 Through innovative, fun and meaningful sporting experiences, our mission is to reach out and serve communities across Singapore with passion and pride.
 With Vision 2030 – Singapore’s sports master plan, our mandate goes beyond winning medals.
 Sport Singapore uses sport to create greater sporting opportunities and access, more inclusivity and integration as well as broader development of capabilities.
 At Sport Singapore, we work with a vast network of public-private-people sector partners for individuals to live better through sport.

- To find out more, visit our websites [Vision2030.sg](http://www.vision2030.sg/) and [myactivesg.com](http://www.myactivesg.com/).<br>Follow us at [facebook.com/SingaporeSports](http://www.facebook.com/SingaporeSports).<br>For photographs, go to [SSC Sports Photography](http://www.flickr.com/ssc-sportsphotography).
+ To find out more, visit our websites [Vision2030.sg](http://www.vision2030.sg/) and [activesgcircle.gov.sg](http://www.activesgcircle.gov.sg/).<br>Follow us at [facebook.com/SingaporeSports](http://www.facebook.com/SingaporeSports).<br>For photographs, go to [SSC Sports Photography](http://www.flickr.com/ssc-sportsphotography).

 **About Spectrum Worldwide**<br>
 Spectrum Worldwide is a leading event management and experiential marketing company operating throughout the Asia Pacific region.
 For more than 20 years, Spectrum Worldwide has created and managed tailored experiences that not only bring to life our clients’ brands, but also provide opportunities for companies to showcase their core values in a memorable and compelling way.